Brian Schottenheimer: Dallas Cowboys

+Head coaching record

 Personal life

-Schottenheimer is the son of the late Marty Schottenheimer, who had been the head coach of the Cleveland Browns, Washington Redskins, San Diego Chargers, and Kansas City Chiefs and his uncle, Kurt Schottenheimer, was also the defensive backs coach and defensive coordinator for the Chiefs.
+Schottenheimer is the son of Marty Schottenheimer, who had been the head coach of the Cleveland Browns, Washington Redskins, San Diego Chargers, and Kansas City Chiefs.
+Brian's uncle, Kurt Schottenheimer, was also the defensive backs coach and defensive coordinator for the Chiefs.
 In addition to coaching, Schottenheimer is a frequent contributor to The 33rd Team, which describes itself as a "football Think Tank."